EVERYTHING ABOUT TIMESHARES: Before, During and After The Sale

 After reading EVERYTHING ABOUT TIMESHARES: Before, During and After the Sale, the reader will be armed with an effective weapon to face any timeshare challenges.
 That weapon is this book which captures a glimpse into insider secrets that are never supposed to be shared with the public.

-The cost of the book (only $9.95) is about the cost of a Starbucks Latte.
-However, this book will save you thousands of wasted dollars going into somebody else's pocket, not yours.
+The cost of the book (only $14.95).
+This book will save you thousands of wasted dollars that could have been going into somebody else's pocket, not yours.

 Before you do anything, you must read this book and make an "informed" thought-out decision based on accurate information.

-PAPERBACK VERSION AVAILABLE SOON ON AMAZON.COM AND BARNES AND NOBLE
+PAPERBACK VERSION AVAILABLE ON AMAZON.COM AND BARNES AND NOBLE

 ALL RIGHTS RESERVED BY WAYNE ROBINSON PRODUCTIONS COPYRIGHT 2018 - 2019